 - Emotional distress, pain and suffering

 Our lawyer can help you uncover all damages you are due and calculate them to determine what your case is worth.
 This figure is what we would ask for in talks about your compensation.
 We will manage negotiation talks and seek fair compensation for you from the liable party.
-If talks do not produce a settlement agreement, we could pursue a lawsuit on your behalf.
+If negotiations do not produce a settlement agreement, we could pursue a lawsuit on your behalf.

 Wrongful Death Lawsuits

 If your loved one died from injuries suffered in a commercial fishing accident, you may be able to recover damages from a wrongful death action.
-Louisiana law designates who can pursue these damages, so first, we must determine your eligibility to seek this kind of action.
+Louisiana law designates who can pursue these damages, so we must determine your eligibility to seek this kind of action.

 If you are awarded compensation in a wrongful death suit, the damages awarded could help you pay your loved one’s funeral and burial expenses, final medical bills, loss of financial support, and more.
-We can review the specifics in your case during a free consultation.
+We can review the specifics of your case during a free consultation.